ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/managers_guide.md

 ### What are the dependencies?

-[Project documentation](project_documentation.md) ensures that others can reproduce our analysis.
+[Project documentation](project_documentation.md) ensures that others can reproduce your analysis.

 * You should provide user instructions for running the analysis.
 * You should document software and package versions with the code.